SOP-MINI/sop-site/content/sop1/lab/l2/_index.en.md

 According to POSIX, the `sigaction` structure must contain at least the following fields:
  - `void(*) (int) sa_handler` - a pointer to the signal-handling function, or one of the values `SIG_IGN` or `SIG_DFL`.
 The handler function must accept an int (the code of the signal being handled) and return nothing.
 The macro `SIG_IGN` means that the signal will be ignored, while `SIG_DFL` selects the default handling behavior for that signal.
- - `sigset_t sa_mask` -- the set of signals that will be blocked during execution of the handler
+ - `sigset_t sa_mask` - the set of signals that will be blocked during execution of the handler
- - `int sa_flags` -- flags modifying signal behavior
+ - `int sa_flags` - flags modifying signal behavior
  - `void(*) (int, siginfo_t *, void *) sa_sigaction` -- pointer to the alternative handler called when `SA_SIGINFO` flag in `sa_mask` is set

 The function returns `0` on success or `-1` on error, setting `errno`.

-Child processes created with `fork` inherit the parent's signal-handling settings.
+It is worth noting, that child processes created with `fork` inherit the parent's signal-handling settings.

 More information: